The libc code style¶

 The

-tag should also be added to functions which have definitions that are implicitly inline.
-Examples of such functions are class methods (static and non-static) defined inline andconstexpr
+LIBC_INLINEtag should also be added to functions which have definitions that are implicitly inline.
+Examples of such functions are class methods (static and non-static) defined inline andconstexprfunctions.

 the system libc is affected.
 When a libc function, which can potentially affect